Sameeksha12/assignment/project/ReadMe.txt

-﻿Author:Sameeksha Sen Thakuri
+﻿Author:Sameeksha Sen

-This project was developed using HTML5, CSS3 and JQuery(JQuery Easyui: 1.5.3) for front end and Perl for backend.
+This project was developed using HTML5,JQuery(Easyui: 1.5.3),CSS for front-end and Perl for back-end and SQLite for db.

-Any Web Server can be used to deploy this project,but I have used xampp,because this is easy to install, includes the perl runtime environment and its free.
+You can use any Web Server to deploy this project,but I used xampp,because this is easy to install, it includes the perl run environment and its free.

 Note:
-1. To run this project you need to have perl environment and config the correct perl environment path in [htdocs/perl/*.pl] perl file.
+1.If you want to run this project you need to have perl environment and config the correct perl environment path in [htdocs/perl/*.pl] perl file.